-Implant Extrusion / Tissue Necrosis: Lack of adequate tissue coverage or infection may result in exposure and extrusion of the implant through the skin.
+Implant Extrusion / Tissue Necrosis: Lack of adequate tissue coverage or infection may result in exposure and extrusion of the tissue expander or implant through the skin.
 Tissue breakdown (necrosis) has been reported with the use of steroid drugs, after chemotherapy/radiation to breast tissue, due to smoking, microwave diathermy, and excessive heat or cold therapy.
 In some cases, incision sites fail to heal normally.
-An implant may become visible at the surface of the breast as a result of the device pushing though layers of skin.
-If tissue breakdown occurs and the implant becomes exposed, implant removal may be necessary.
+A tissue expander or implant may become visible at the surface of the breast as a result of the device pushing though layers of skin.
+If tissue breakdown occurs and the tissue expander or implant becomes exposed, removal may be necessary.
 Permanent scar deformity may occur.